captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 Oh I believe it.
-Shoot, we had one guy -- musta popped him a dozen times for whacking off in public --
+Shoot, we had one guy—musta popped him a dozen times for whacking off in public—

 ---